News of the World - Putin Crazed Republicans Rush Stage To Wipe His Feet With Their Tears

 If you listen, Putin has fake historical narratives, but if you fancy relying on Tucker Carlson’s fawning love-sick school girl’s crush version, please move to the library's fiction section.
 However, Carlson has shown a tendency to pursue stories that he knows are false because he knows that they get him more attention and more money.
 I respect this position more than the fanboy bleacher seat where he can’t stop mooning at Putin.

 Another historian, Sergey Radchenko from Johns Hopkins, countered Putin's narrative that Russia as a state dates back to the 9th century, pointing out that the same could be said for Ukraine, highlighting the selective use of history to create a state-centric narrative favouring Russia.
-Ronald Suny from the University of Michigan also criticized the mythologizing of Russian history, noting it was shaped to justify imperial control over Ukraine.
+Ronald Suny from the University of Michigan also criticised the mythologising of Russian history, noting it was shaped to justify imperial control over Ukraine.

 You think Your Mother and Me are Made of Money Reason.